 ECSO is not currently hiring for this position.
 You may still apply if you wish to take our online skill test and be notified of any hiring opportunities within six months.

-No dispatching experience is necessary to apply, as we provide a full paid training program to successfully hired candidates.
+We greatly appreciate your interest in working in the 911 profession.
+No dispatching experience is necessary to apply to ECSO, as we provide a full paid training program to successfully hired candidates.
 Applicants with experience in public safety dispatching or calltaking are also encouraged to apply.

-Important! - Please note: Before applying, please be certain you are able to type 40 wpm (after deductions for errors) on a standard keyboard.
+Before applying, we ask that you be certain you are able to type 45 wpm (after deductions for errors) on a standard keyboard.
 Keyboarding and Data Entry are essential baseline skills for this position and are not taught in our training program.

-All applicants will be given a skills test to measure Keyboarding speed, Data Entry speed, and other job-related abilities.
+Approved applicants will be given a skills test to measure Keyboarding speed, Data Entry speed, and other job-related abilities.
 The test takes approximately 30 minutes to complete.
-It can be done on your home computer or at our facility.
-To take the test at home you will need:
+To take the test remotely you will need: